nomo-app/webon3.com/README.md

 ## How to use

+There exist two ways for running a WebOn with MetaMask.
+Either way, you will need to create a "manifest" for your MetaMask-enabled Webon.

+### Option A: Upload your manifest to webon3.com

+You can deploy your manfifest to https://webon3.com/<webonurl>/nomo_manifest.json .
+Please fork this repo and submit a PR for doing so.

+### Option B: Pass a manifest to "nomo.installUrlAsWebOn"

-Pass the needed JavaScript-CDN-URLs to the function `nomo.installUrlAsWebOn`, like in the following code-snippet:
+Pass the needed JavaScript-CDN-URLs to the function `nomo.installUrlAsWebOn`, like in the following code-snippet.
+For this option, you will need an already existing WebOn for invoking this function.

 ```JavaScript
 import {nomo} from "nomo-webon-kit";